Venet Ski Resort

 Skiing & Snowboarding, Lifts & Terrain

 For a smallish ski resort, Venet punches well above its weight in the terrain stakes.
-Everyone will note the steep north-aspect chutes, open spur-lines & larch forests under the cable car on the journey to the summit from Zams.
-They are as good as they look.
-One can traverse out or try one’s luck on the crazy cable car mid-load station.
-You will know what we mean when you see it!
-Check the timetable to know when it makes the stop.
+Everyone will note the steep north-aspect chutes, open spur-lines & larch forests under the cable car on the journey to the summit from Zams (if the cable car is in fact running!).
+They are as good as they look. make sure you are equipped for the exit as it will require a traverse back, skin up or valley route and a bus ride.
 Further up the mountain, a climb to the summit looks fun & adds another 300m+ vertical above the resort.

 Check out the ski trail map for Venet below.